jaeohshin/EZDock/examples/BALM/README.md

 # Make sure you're in the right folder, then run the docking
 python mpro_vina_water_v2_2.py
 ```

+## Input Files

+The input files are stored in the following folders, which the individual scripts call from:

+- Reference complexes (naming convention: `` {target}_protein.pdb ``) and ligands (`` {target}_ligands{i}.sdf ``) for MCL1, SYK, and HIF2A: [mcl1_syk_hif2a](https://github.com/meyresearch/EZDock/tree/main/examples/BALM/mcl1_syk_hif2a/)
+- Reference complexes for Mpro docking: [Mpro_complexes](https://github.com/meyresearch/EZDock/tree/main/examples/BALM/Mpro_complexes)
+- Mpro ligands to dock to the protein: [Updated_Mpro_ligands](https://github.com/meyresearch/EZDock/tree/main/examples/BALM/Updated_Mpro_ligands)

+For LP-PDBBind, the input data is stored in the CSV file [leakypdb.csv](https://github.com/meyresearch/EZDock/blob/main/examples/BALM/leakypdb_test.csv) as a list of PDB IDs, which the script calls from to download the necessary protein-ligand complex files before continuing to process the files accordingly in the same way that the other scripts do.

+## Output Files

 Your output will be saved in the ``data`` folder and the free energy of binding results collected in a CSV file such as ``exp_data.csv``.

+## Note

-Note: Do NOT run multiple docking scripts at the same time in the same folder.
+Do NOT run multiple docking scripts at the same time in the same folder.
 If you need to run multiple docking experiments in parallel, copy and paste this folder and run your subsequent docking experiments there.